Guide

 • Invalid structure: some PDFs are produced by unusual apps; re-export (“Print to PDF”) and then compress.

-To avoid wasted attempts, run the PDF through PDF Tools first, then validate the final version with Compare PDF.
+To avoid wasted attempts, run the PDF through PDF Compressor first, then validate the final version with Compare PDF.

 Portal-friendly workflow: get under the limit without losing professionalism